-- has been prepared in accordance with the requirements of Article 49 of the Accounting Act and para.
-71 of the Regulation of the Minister of Finance dated 29 March 2018 on current and periodical information submitted by issuers of securities and conditions for considering as equivalent the information required under the legislation of a non-Member State ("Regulation on current information" Journal of Laws 2018, item 757). - is consistent with the information in the consolidated financial statements.
+- has been prepared in accordance with the requirements of Article 49 of the Accounting Act para.
+71 - for the Group of the Regulation of the Minister of Finance dated 29 March 2018 on current and periodical information submitted by issuers of securities and conditions for considering as equivalent the information required under the legislation of a non-Member State ("Regulation on current information" - Journal of Laws 2018, item 757; - is consistent with the information in the consolidated financial statements.